Research and Development

 CropLife SA has developed guidelines for members to acquaint themselves with the compliance issues around warehousing, storage and transportation of pesticides.
 Most members use the services of registered and licensed dangerous goods transport companies while others have their own fleets of certified vehicles and drivers.
 Pesticide stores at distribution and agent levels are built according to the SA National Standard 10206 for safe use and storage of pesticides.

-- CropLife South Africa supports the establishment and enforcement of an appropriate regulatory environment with regard to the storage, transport and distribution of crop protection products.
+- CropLife SA supports the establishment and enforcement of an appropriate regulatory environment with regard to the storage, transport and distribution of crop protection products.

-- Voluntary stewardship initiatives complement this regulatory regime and the activities in countries are tailored to the local needs.
+- Voluntary stewardship initiatives complement this regulatory regime and the activities are tailored to the local needs.

 - Training programmes for retailers are actively supported.